blemoine/ts-remove-any/README.md

 # ts-remove-any

-`ts-remove-any` will replace automatically some implicit `any`s with a compatible type.
+`ts-remove-any` will replace automatically some implicit (and explicit) `any`s with a compatible type.

 ## Motivation